C13brandon/Rgroupmaker1/README.md

     while True:
         student1 = input("First student name: ")

-        # Stop entering when user types 'done'
+        # Stop entering when user is done entering the two names (pair)
         if student1.lower() == "done":
             break

-        # Check if student exists in the list
+        # Check if student exist on the list
         if student1 not in original_students:
             print("Error: That student is not in the list.
 Please try again.") continue